lknorris/VPN-DEMONSTRATION/README.md

 ## **Project Description**
-This is a demonstration of VPN software and virtual machine use to observe how a VPN works in a real-world setting.
+This is a demonstration of VPN software and virtual machine use to observe what a VPN does in a real-world setting.

 ## **Features**
 - ### **🔹 Feature 1:**